 But don’t worry.

-Dogs are built with a superior capacity for fasting; they can handle eating less often.
+Like their wolf counterpart, dogs evolved with a superior capacity for fasting; they can handle eating less often.
 And many argue this is how we should feed them.

 Here’s the rationale behind once-a-day feeding:

-This varies by dog.
-But many dog owners feed 3–4 times per day.
+This varies by dog but many dog owners feed 3–4 times per day.

 Pregnant dogs need to consume a large volume of food to support their nutritional needs.
 It’s hard to do this in one or two feedings, especially with space crowded by growing puppies.
 Multiple feedings per day makes this easier on the dog.